bsun1220/MIT-Trading-2023/README.md

 # MIT-Trading-2023

-7th in Market Making Competition
+7th in Market Making Competition (Out of 50+ Teams)